SoftwarePotential/samples/Sp.Samples.LicenseManagement.Store/README.markdown

 # Using the Sample
 ## Initial Set-up
-* This sample currently uses credentials and products from a demonstration account on the Software Potential service.
+* A valid set of Software Potentials credentials must be configured within this application in order to commence working with it.
+These credentials may be configured in one of the following ways:-
-* To get most out of this sample, however, it may be more appropriate to adjust the application to reflect your business, and some of your own products that you have created at the Software Potential service.
+	* Open the SoftwarePotential.config file and manually enter 'value' attributes for both username and password to the respective 'add' elements
-	* Include your Software Potential user credentials in the PurchaseService.cs class
+	* Run the application in your browser and follow the instructions at the error page to a credentials entry page, and insert your username and password in the relevant text boxes
-	* Navigate through to the site administration section of the application and either create new catalogue entries to reflect your existing SKUs, or modify the catalogue entries currently stored as part of the application.
+	* Execute the configureSoftwarePotentialCredentials.ps1 file(a PowerShell Script ) and enter your username and password when prompted.

 ## Buying a product / Obtaining License Info
 * Navigate to the ‘Buy’ section of the site